Superior Ultraman 8 Brothers: Plot

 A strange man appears, claiming to know Daigo and be his supporter.
 Daigo proposes the possibility to his friends that he is catching glimpses of a parallel universe, one in which he and the people he knows are the Ultramen they knew and loved.
 They laugh him off, while Daigo sees the strange girl from his childhood briefly appear and then disappear.
-A man in dark robe suddenly appears and sends a truck careening toward a group of passing children.
+A man in a dark robe suddenly appears and sends a truck careening toward a group of passing children.
 Hayata, Dan, Go, and Hokoto spring into action and stop the truck with amazing speed, while the man in the robe laughs and vanishes.

-Working as a tour guide, Daigo leads a group to the Red Brick Warehouse, but experiences another vision in which he sees King Guesra, a monster who appeared in the very first Ultraman episode, rise from the sea and destroy a building.
+Working as a tour guide, Daigo leads a group to the Red Brick Warehouse, but experiences another vision in which he sees King Guesra, a Kaiju who appeared in a Ultraman episode, rise from the sea and destroy a building.
 Mebius intervenes however, but is quickly overpowered by Guesra.
 Remembering the battle from the original episode, Daigo shouts at Mebius to strike his weakpoint at the fins.
 Mebius finishes Guesra off with Daigo's advice.
 He reverts to his human form, Mirai Hibino, and approaches Daigo to thank him, but they suddenly revert to the real world, only now Mirai is among them.
 Both are shocked and confused, with Mirai unable to explain how he got there, and flabbergasted that Ultramen and kaijus are only fictional characters in this world.
 He tells Daigo that while on patrol in Yokohama, he encountered a girl with red shoes, who told him to awaken seven warriors and stop the destruction of a world in which Ultramen never existed.